feihong/ssh-tunneling/ssh-unix.md

 # SSH tunneling on Unix

-Run this command to start the tunnel:
+Assuming you've already set up your proxy server, run this command to start the tunnel:

 ```
 ssh -N -C -D <port> <ip_address>
 ```

 The `-N` option means no interactive shell.
 The `-C` turns on compression.
+The `-D` specifies the port.

 ## SSH tunnel script